 When a novel plug-in statistic is developed (either bootstrap or parametric), good inferential performance is not assured.
 We advise that the new statistic be studied with a small simulation to assess if it has acceptable Type I error and adequate power, for the observed N. This proactive analysis (Steiger, 2007) should include several likely population values and nonnormal distributions.
 Many of the same tools and skills used to bootstrap can be applied to the proactive analysis.

 We occasionally are asked whether the validity of bootstrap inferences suffers with small sample sizes.
-We feel that if an outlier (or otherwise unrepresentative sample) can mislead a bootstrap distribution, then it is likely to be even more disruptive to a parametric sampling distribution.
+We feel that if one or more outliers, or even an unrepresentative sample caused by natural sampling variability, can mislead a bootstrap distribution, then it is likely to be even more disruptive to a parametric sampling distribution.
 For instance, parametric inferences were more susceptible than bootstrap inferences when a bivariate correlation was calculated from a sample of ﬁve observations (Beasley et al., 2007).
 With a multivariate normal population, the procedures had comparable Type I error, whereas the parametric had slightly better power than the bootstrap.
 However, when the assumptions were violated by using skewed populations, the parametric procedure had liberal Type I error (reaching 0.15), whereas the bootstrap did not.
 Summarizing across all simulated values of N: The parametric procedure beneﬁted when its assumptions were met, but could be unreliable when they were not.
 Of course it is irresponsible to claim this pattern will hold for all statistics and population distributions, which is another reason to perform a pro-active analysis before using a novel plug-in statistic.

 Software.
 Software for parametric procedures is much more available and user friendly than for the equivalent bootstraps.
 The ﬂexibility that empowers the bootstrap also prevents automation.
 Eight years later, Fan’s (2003) assessment of available bootstrapping software still applies.
 When bootstrapping a statistic, it is likely that writing code will be necessary.